 In general, public holidays in Singapore have more similarities to those of its neighbors than differences.
 Having said that, these differences are also important and should not be taken lightly.
 This is because they help give Singapore its unique culture and character.

 What Can Be Learned About Singapore Through Its Public Holidays

 Public holidays reflect the ethos and values of a country in many ways.
 This is also true of Singapore.
 For example, it is worth noting that four different religions are represented in the country’s public holidays.
-This shows that the Singaporean government is one which values freedom of religion.
+This shows that the Singaporean government is one that values freedom of religion.
 The fact that Chinese New Year is Singapore’s only two-day public holiday is also interesting.
-This proves that although Singapore is a cosmopolitan and multicultural nation, it has not forgotten where the majority of its cultural heritage lies.
+This proves that although Singapore is a cosmopolitan and multicultural nation, it has not forgotten where most of its cultural heritage lies.
 Even the fact that Singapore once scrapped six public holidays deserves a mention.
-This course of action taken by the Singaporean government of that era shows that the Singaporean government is one willing to make unpopular decisions if they will go on to benefit the nation in the long run.
+This course of action taken by the Singaporean government of that era shows that the Singaporean government is willing to make unpopular decisions if they will go on to benefit the nation in the long run.